-Capital expenditure of £5,801k was undertaken during the year, of which £4,244k was for Housing Revenue Account purposes and £1,557k was spent on General Fund assets.
-The total capital expenditure compares with the Capital Programme original estimate of £14,628k which was revised down to £11,726k during the year.
+Capital expenditure of £11,992k was undertaken during the year, of which £11,120k was for Housing Revenue Account purposes and £872k was spent on General Fund assets.
+The total capital expenditure compares with the Capital Programme original estimate of £19,632k which was revised down to £14,431k during the year.
 Most of this variance is accounted for by delayed commencement to a number of large items in the Capital Programme.
-The capital expenditure on Housing included refurbishment works across the Council's housing estates, notably kitchens and damp treatment in Willaston.
-Capital expenditure on the General Fund during the year included public lighting, vehicles and a water circulating management system for the Noble's Park Splashzone.
+The capital expenditure on Housing included construction of Peel Road flats, refurbishment works across the Council's housing estates, notably kitchens and damp treatment in Willaston.
+The largest items of Capital expenditure on the General Fund during the year were public lighting and vehicle replacements.